carpentries/instructor-training/reference.md

 :   Compares teachers' opinions about common programming errors with data from over 100,000 students,
     and finds only weak consensus amongst teachers and between teachers and data.

+Carroll, Smith-Kerker, Ford, and Mazur-Rimetz: "[The Minimal Manual](http://dx.doi.org/10.1207/s15327051hci0302_2)" *Human–Computer Interaction*, 3:2, 123-153, 1987.
+:   Outlines an approach to documentation and instruction
+    in which each lesson is one page long and describes how to accomplish one concrete task.
+    Its focus on immediate application,
+    error recognition and recovery,
+    and reference use after training
+    makes it an interesting model for Software and Data Carpentry.

 Crouch and Mazur: "[Peer Instruction: Ten Years of Experience and Results]({{ site.github.url }}/files/papers/crouch-mazur-peer-instruction-ten-years-2001.pdf)"
 :   An early report on peer instruction and its effects in the classroom.